clay-run/clay-base-sdk/README.md

     username: 'playerunkown',
     game: 'battlegrounds'
 }).then(() => {
-    // row insert into the base
+    // row inserted into the base

+    // let's query all the players
     return myBase.findAll()
 }).then((rows) => {
     // rows = [ { username: 'playerunkown', game: 'battlegrounds }]